compose-spec/compose-spec/11-extension.md

      https_proxy: $https_proxy
 ```

-The `nodeinfo` and `echoit` services both use merge it in, then set their specific image and environment.
+The `nodeinfo` and `echoit` services both use the `x-function` extension, then set their specific image and environment.

 ### Example 4

-Using [YAML merge](yaml.org/type/merge.html) it is also possible to use multiple extensions and shared
+Using [YAML merge](http://yaml.org/type/merge.html) it is also possible to use multiple extensions and share
-and override additional  for specific needs:
+and override additional attributes for specific needs:

 ```yml
 x-environment: &default-environment